Texas Health and Human Services Commission

 1143.2 Services Available to HCBS STAR+PLUS Waiver Members

 Services necessary for the individual to remain in or return to the community are identified from the array of services available through the HCBS STAR+PLUS Waiver (SPW) program.
 SPW services include:

 - Adaptive Aids and Medical Supplies — Medical equipment and supplies that include devices, controls or appliances specified in the plan of care that enable individuals to increase their abilities to perform activities of daily living or to perceive, control or communicate with the environment in which they live.

-- Adult Foster Care — A 24-hour living arrangement in a contracted Department of Aging and Disability Services (DADS) foster home for persons who, because of physical or mental limitations, are unable to continue residing in their own homes.
+- Adult Foster Care — A 24-hour living arrangement for persons who, because of physical or mental limitations, are unable to continue residing in their own homes.
 Services may include meal preparation, housekeeping, personal care, help with activities of daily living, supervision and the provision of or arrangement of transportation.

 - Assisted Living (AL) Services — A 24-hour living arrangement in licensed personal care facilities in which personal care, home management, escort, social and recreational activities, 24-hour supervision, provision or arrangement of transportation, and supervision of, assistance with and direct administration of medications are provided.
 Under the SPW program, personal care facilities may contract to provide services in two distinct types of living arrangements: